Security Status

 Ebola, Lassa Fever and the Marburg Virus

-Ebola and Lassa fever are acute viral haemorrhagic fever illnesses transmitted to humans via contact with contaminated food or household items; or through contact with the bodily fluids of an infected person.
+Ebola, Lassa fever and Marburg viras are acute viral haemorrhagic fever illnesses transmitted to humans via contact with contaminated food or household items; or through contact with the bodily fluids of an infected person.

-On 15 September 2021, Guinea declared an end to the Marburg Virus Disease outbreak that was first confirmed on 6 August 2021 in Guekédou, Forestiére Region.
-You can find more information on Marburg virus disease from the World Health Organisation.
+Guinea recorded an outbreak of the Marburg virus in August 2021, however this was declared over in September 2021.
+You can find more information on Marburg virus from the World Health Organisation.

 We advise Irish citizens working in medical facilities or caring for sick people in Guinea to take particular care and seek expert advice on infection prevention.